 “Tiki-Taka” is the latest phrase used to describe how the game is played by the Spanish national soccer team and FC Barcelona.

-Tiki-taka is easy to describe: it’s a fast passing game, started if at all possible upon first contact with the ball, and then straight into the goal.
+Tiki-taka is easy to describe: it’s a fast passing game, started if at all possible upon the first contact with the ball, and then straight into the goal.
 The opposing team finds itself running after the ball constantly and gets worn down by the action.

 We know from FC Barcelona that children up the age of 12 are always playing 4-on-4.
 This type of game promotes short passing and automatic triangular formations.
 All players are constantly involved in both offense and defense.